 Many people are surprised to learn that horses, like people, can sunburn.
-Despite the fact that many horse breeds evolved in hot, sunny regions it is still possible for horses to sunburn as they graze in sunny pastures during the summer.
+Despite the fact that many horse breeds evolved in hot, sunny regions it is still possible for horses to sunburn as they graze in sunny pastures during the spring and summer.
 Sunburn is also possible- potentially even more likely, for horses when they are turned out in snowy pastures.
-Light reflecting off snow can reflect UV rays onto more sensitive skin that direct sunlight often reaches.
+Light reflecting off snow can reflect UV rays onto more sensitive skin that direct sunlight typically reaches.

 Horse Sunburn Treatment